 Powersports Technology

-The Powersports industry is booming, and SIC’s PowerSports Technology program will prepare you for a career in the maintenance and repair of side-by-sides, 4-wheelers, gators, and other ATVs and UTVs.
+SIC’s PowerSports Technology program prepares students for employment in the maintenance and repair of side-by-sides, four-wheelers, motorcycles, personal watercraft, and other recreational vehicles.

 Finish the program in just nine months and get to work!